V2Xgithub/WiLabV2Xsim/README.md

 The first release of this simulator is version 6.1 to remark the continuity with LTEV2Xsim, of which the last shared version was 5.4.

+From version 5.4 to version 6.1 the main modification is the addition of 5G-V2X, with NR and all the related settings (including numerology).
+A general refactoring was performed to generalize the parameters which are common for LTE and 5G, now indicated as CV2X.
+Minor corrections and improvements were also performed.

 NOTICE: at least MATLAB R2016b is required.

 The main reference for the simulator is